cds-snc/etait-ici/README.md

 ## Était ici

-This purpose of this application is to demo, teach, and practice the continuous integration and continuous delivery (CI/CD) process at the Canadian Digital Service / Service Numérique Canadien.
+This purpose of this application is to demo, share, and practice the continuous integration and continuous delivery (CI/CD) process at the Canadian Digital Service / Service Numérique Canadien.

 ### Instructions